Brainstorming

 - Introduce the theme of the class.

-- The law of two feet.
-Encourage students to attend the group discussion that they find interesting.
-If they are neither learning nor contributing, they should attend a different session.
-This gives students the freedom to talk about what they find interesting.
+- Encourage students to move freely between discussions.
+If they are neither learning nor contributing, they should join a different group.
+This gives students the freedom to talk about topics that they find interesting.

-- After the sessions, it is recommended to summarize findings and answer any questions from students.
+- After the sessions, summarise the key findings and address any questions from students.

 Lotus blossom